sing-group/seda/seda-docs/source/operations.rst

 In the *Docker image* mode, the default image is already set, although it is possible to choose a custom one provided that it has the Splign/Compart binaries in the system path.

-Secondly, the *‘Blast configuration’* area allows to select the execution mode of Blast: *system binary* indicates that blast will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.
+Secondly, the *‘Blast configuration’* area allows to select the execution mode of BLAST: *system binary* indicates that BLAST will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.

-In the *system binary* mode, the path where the blast binaries (makeblastdb, blastdb_aliastool, blastdbcmd, blastp, blastn, blastx, tblastn, and tblastx) are located must be specified (refer to section :ref:`Dependencies<dependencies>` for additional information about this).
+In the *system binary* mode, the path where the BLAST binaries (makeblastdb, blastdb_aliastool, blastdbcmd, blastp, blastn, blastx, tblastn, and tblastx) are located must be specified (refer to section :ref:`Dependencies<dependencies>` for additional information about this).
 If they are available in the system path, just click the *‘Check binary’* button to make sure that SEDA can correctly execute them.

 .. figure:: images/operations/splign-compart/2.png
    :align: center

-In the *Docker image* mode, the default image is already set, although it is possible to choose a custom one provided that it has the blast binaries in the system path.
+In the *Docker image* mode, the default image is already set, although it is possible to choose a custom one provided that it has the BLAST binaries in the system path.

 Thirdly, the *’bedtools configuration’* area allows to select the execution mode of bedtools: *system binary* indicates that bedtools will be executed directly using its binaries and *Docker image* means that a Docker image will be used instead.